-- 1. On all projects involving grading or excavation, visually observe encountered materials and identify contaminated soil, as evidenced by site history, discoloration, odor, differences in soil properties, abandoned underground tanks or pipes, or buried debris.
-Areas of known soil contamination within the project area will be identified on the Drawings or in the Specifications. - 2.
-Review the Environmental Projects Map prior to project start to determine if work is adjacent to a historical release area, the map is updated and held at Maps and Records (340 Bonair Siding). - 3.
-If the project is within an area of known soil contamination or evidence of soil contamination is found, then soil from grading or excavation operations shall be tested as directed by the Stanford Project Manager.
-The soil shall be managed as required by the Stanford Project Manager. - 4.
+1. On all projects involving grading or excavation, visually observe encountered materials and identify contaminated soil, as evidenced by site history, discoloration, odor, differences in soil properties, abandoned underground tanks or pipes, or buried debris.
+Areas of known soil contamination within the project area will be identified on the Drawings or in the Specifications.

+- 2. If the project is within an area of known soil contamination or evidence of soil contamination is found, then soil from grading or excavation operations shall be tested as directed by the Stanford Project Manager.
+The soil shall be managed as required by the Stanford Project Manager. - 3.
 If the project is found to have contaminated soil not within an area of soil contamination identified on the Drawings, contact the Stanford Project Manager for direction as to how to proceed.

-E. Concrete, Grout, Stucco, Mortar, and Fireproofing Waste Management
+E. Concrete, Grout, Stucco and Mortar Waste Management